pushprajchaudhary/nodejs-backend/Readme.md

-*Jacascript Backend using express, mongodb and mongoose.*
+*Javascript Backend using express, mongodb and mongoose.*